TempleOfNayra/cyrus-network-website/README.md

 > **The Trust Layer for Global Commerce**

 Cyrus Network is an Abstracted Value Transfer Protocol (AVTP) that enables peer-to-peer value exchange across borders without relying on traditional financial intermediaries.
-By combining smart contract escrow with human broker verification networks, we're building infrastructure for the internet economy.
+By combining smart contract escrow with independent broker verification networks, we provide open infrastructure where any broker can join and any application can build on top.

 ---